SwamyVaditya/auth0-azuread-multi-tenant-apps-sample/README.md

 Sample for the "Fabrikam Timesheets SaaS" application which is hosted here: http://fabrikam-timesheets.azurewebsites.net

 This sample shows how to build a multi-tenant SaaS application with Azure AD and Auth0.
+More information is available in our documentation: [Building multi-tenant, SaaS applications with Azure AD and Auth0](https://auth0.com/docs/scenarios/multi-tenant-saas-azure-ad)

 ## Getting started.